viavj/redPoints/README.md

   5: modal containeng favorite movies.

+  6: Pagination.

-  6: after comming back from some movie's page to home page, parameters you set before 'filtered movies by tiitle, some sort       parameter, page where you was' will be set back.
+  7: after comming back from some movie's page to home page, parameters you set before 'filtered movies by tiitle, some sort       parameter, page where you was' will be set back.

+  8: Layouts for mobile and desktop.

   It would be nice to have 'isFavorite' property in 'movie' object.
 Since it's not there, i have to get the list of favorite movies first, then get the list of 'popular/filtered by title' movies so i can attach 'favorite icon' to them.